poomstas/AgTech_DRL/README.md

 # Deep Reinforcement Learning + Agricultural Tech
 ## Problem Statement and Overview

-The objective of this project is to maximize the the expected crop yield by optimizing over 13 continuous control (action) variables.
-The expected crop yield is determined using the `PCSE-v0` crop simulator provided in https://github.com/poomstas/spwk-agtech-task.git.
+The objective of this project is to find the optimum combination of 13 continuous control (action) variables through time to maximize wheat's crop yield.
+The crop yield is estimated using the `PCSE-v0` crop simulator provided in [this link](https://github.com/poomstas/spwk-agtech-task.git).

-The task to be completed involves a crop cultivation simulation model provided as a Python gym environment.
+- The crop cultivation simulation model is provided as a Python gym environment.

-The reinforcement learning task is episodic, each of which continues until the `DVS` variable’s (indicative of developmental stage) value reaches 2 or the simulation is complete.
+- The reinforcement learning task is episodic, each of which continues until the `DVS` variable’s (numerical representation of developmental stage) value reaches 2, or the simulation is complete.

-The model follows a Markov decision process (MDP) framework, with 11 observation (state) variables, and 13 continuous action variables.
-Further information regarding these variables is provided in the table below.
+- The model follows a Markov decision process (MDP) framework, with 11 observation (state) variables, and 13 continuous action variables.

+Further information regarding the observation and control variables is provided in the tables below.

 **Table: Observation Variables**